veertuinc/anka-docs/_partials/Licensing/_body.md

 ### Pricing

-+ **Anka Build** - Cost is core based.
-For example, if you are setting up a cloud consisting of 2 6-core mac minis, then total core count will be 12 cores.
++ **Anka Build** - Cost is performance core based.
+For example, if you are setting up a cloud consisting of 2, 8-core ARM mac minis, then total performance core count will be 8 cores.
 For very large core count, there are other licensing models.
 + **Anka Flow** - Cost is per machine.
 For example, if you are installing Anka Flow on 10 developer machines, then quantity will be 10.
-+ **Anka Secure** - Cost is per machine.
-For example, if you are installing Anka Flow on 10 mac workstations, then quantity will be 10.

 Contact [support@veertu.com](mailto:support@veertu.com) to get a pricing estimate.